 VESA mount (100 x 100 mm)

 Controls: Physical switches with a physical power button.

 Environmental and energy

 PowerSensor, LightSensor, EnergyStar 6.0, EPEAT Gold, TCO edge, RoHS

 Warranty: The warranty covers manufacturing defects for 36 months, provided that you have registered it on the Philips website.

-* A computer than can drive it at it’s native 1080p resolution,
+* A computer that can drive it at its native 1080p resolution,